quyenthucdoan/quyenthucdoan/README.md

 - 🔭 I’m currently working on 🍄ISLAB🍄
 - 🌱 I’m interested in searching how to 🥑extract the value from data🥑
-- 📫 How to reach me: in email "quyen.thucdoan@gmail.com" or messager 🍔"https://www.facebook.com/quyen.thucdoan/"
+- 📫 How to reach me: in email "quyen.thucdoan@gmail.com" or messenger 🍔"https://www.facebook.com/quyen.thucdoan/"

 🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷